pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/Knuth-Test-Program/README.txt

     listing was arbitrarily cut off after address 4099, as at that point the code being generated is probably meaningless.

+Knuth-Algol-205-Test-Punched-Object.card
+    The object deck punched by the "recovered" compiler.

 Paul Kimpel
 February 2017